PabloPapito/Final_Project_Data_Lab_Data_Analyst_Coders_Lab/README.md

-# Final_Project_Data_Lab_Data_Analyst_Coders_Lab
+Final_Project_Data_Lab_Data_Analyst_Coders_Lab
 Tools: Python, Requests, JSON, Pandas, Time, Psycopg2, Sqlalchemy, Plotly.Express, Plotly.IO, Numpy, Threading, Dash, SQL, PostgreSQL

-This is my very first real project in Data Analysis, I'm ver proud of it because it was not quite easy to write whole this code.
-We, yes, We as a team of 4 great specialists (I can say that now, because at the begining we were freshman :]), solve all those issues and get to the final of Final Project in our Data Lab Academy at Coders Lab.
+This project represents my first significant experience in Data Analysis, and I'm very proud of it, as writing the entire code was quite challenging.
+Together, as a team of four determined specialists (whom I now proudly call specialists, although we started as freshmen), we tackled all the issues and successfully completed our Final Project at the Data Lab Academy in Coders Lab.

-Mayby few words about the project.
+Project Overview:

-During the task, we played the role of the person responsible for improving the data flow and analytics process.
-Previously, due to the use of an external tool, the company was forced to perform all these activities manually.
-Thanks to the provision of an external service, it was possible to automate the task.
+During this project, we were responsible for improving the data flow and analytics process for a company that previously relied on manual processes due to the limitations of external tools.
+By integrating an external API service, we were able to automate these tasks, significantly enhancing efficiency.

-During the work, we took the following steps, which we will group according to the corresponding professions in the IT industry.
+Our Approach:

+We tackled the project by adopting roles corresponding to various professions within the IT industry:

-  Data Engineer
+Data Engineer:
-    downloading data from an external API service preparing and uploading data to the database
+Downloading data from an external API service.
+Preparing and uploading data to the database.

-  Data Analyst
+Data Analyst:
-    analysis of the received data
+Analyzing the retrieved data.

-  BI Developer
+BI Developer:
-    creating a report and data visualization

-The whole data set was about airlines industry: flights, airports, weather and various factors influence on final result and asked questions which helped to automate issue posted at the begining.
+Creating reports and visualizing the data.
+The dataset focused on the airline industry, covering flights, airports, weather, and various factors influencing outcomes.
+Our task was to automate the process of addressing the issues identified at the beginning of the project by leveraging the insights derived from this data.

+Outcome:
+The project successfully automated a previously manual process, leading to a more streamlined and efficient data management and analysis workflow.
+This allowed for quicker decision-making and improved operational efficiency in the airline industry context.d